The following information is only as accurate as the last update (Oct., 2019)! However, it is a starting point.

 - Never use your fingers as you will end up squeezing the tick which can result in the transmission of disease.

 Avoid folklore remedies such as “painting” the tick with nail polish or petroleum jelly, or using heat to make the tick detach from the skin.
+Also don’t spin it around with a Q-tip.
 Your goal is to remove the tick as quickly as possible – not waiting for it to detach.
 You also don’t want it to regurgitate!
-You also don’t want to spin it around with a cotton swab as that can result in it regurgitating as well.

 If the tick was engorged and you don’t know how long it was attached for, I would highly recommend trying to get some antibiotics – just in case – as the longer the spirochetes are in your body, the more damage they can do!
 Sending the tick for testing is very beneficial as many different things can be transmitted.
 However, the ticks are not always tested for everything.

 There are generally two types of ticks that bite in this area, the black-legged or deer tick and the wood or dog tick.
 Both can carry disease.
-If you are not sure what type of tick it is you can send a photo to Andrew Hebda at the Museum of Natural History in Halifax, Nova Scotia – firstname.lastname@example.org.
+If you are not sure what type of tick it is I have found the following website to be very handy – https://tickencounter.org/tick_identification/tickid_nonflash.
+Unfortunately, the Museum of Natural History stopped tick identification as of the end of July, 2019 due to Andrew Hebda’s retirement.
+Hopefully, this helpful resource will become available again in the near future.

 If you would prefer not to go the antibiotic route, watch for signs of illness such as rash, fever, stiff neck, and/or other flu-like symptoms in the days and weeks following the bite, and see a health care provider if any of these develop.
 You may have none or all of the symptoms, or more, depending upon your immune system and other factors, such as what co-infections the tick was carrying.
 Your risk of acquiring a tick-borne illness depends on many things, including where you live, what type of tick bit you, and how long the tick was attached.
 If you become ill after a tick bite, see a health care provider.